-Being on the platforms they are most comfortable with may help you stand-out.
+Being on the platforms they are most comfortable with may help you stand out.

-Sets the right tone: LinkedIn is for professionals and being on it shows that you consider your role to be that of a professional – which it most certainly is.
+Sets the right tone: LinkedIn is for professionals, and being on it shows that you consider your role to be that of a professional – which it most certainly is.

 Helps build confidence: An important part of the search process is checking references and experience.
 And here, you can clearly set out yours.
 Not only that, but it’s also your chance to check the family out.
 Remember, reference checking works both ways!

 And once you have a profile, you can easily share it by a link.
-So after that first interview, when you are both eager to find about more about the role and each other, you can proactively invite your potential employer to have a look at your profile – this sends a really strong message that you are a serious contender and could be that extra thing that lands you the role.
+So after that first interview, when you are both eager to find out more about the role and each other, you can proactively invite your potential employer to have a look at your profile – this sends a really strong message that you are a serious contender and could be that extra thing that lands you the role.

 The landscape is changing: If we look over to the US, the nanny industry is much more developed when it comes to LinkedIn.
 So if this trend follows the shape of other tech trends, the UK will see a much greater LinkedIn presence over the coming years.
-So why not get ahead!
+So why not get ahead?
 And if it doesn’t take off, you’ll still have a digital version of your CV hosted on a highly respected business platform – what’s to lose?

 Networks that work together